RenaudWasTaken/cdi/SPEC.md

 #### Kind

 * `kind` (string, REQUIRED) field specifies a label which uniquely identifies the device vendor.
-  It can be used on the CLI to disambiguate the vendor that matches a device, e.g: `docker/podman run --device vendor.com/device=foo ...`.
+  It can be used to disambiguate the vendor that matches a device, e.g: `docker/podman run --device vendor.com/device=foo ...`.
     * The `kind` and `kindShort` labels have two segments: a prefix and a name, separated by a slash (/).
     * The name segment is required and must be 63 characters or less, beginning and ending with an alphanumeric character ([a-z0-9A-Z]) with dashes (-), underscores (\_), dots (.), and alphanumerics between.
     * The prefix must be a DNS subdomain: a series of DNS labels separated by dots (.), not longer than 253 characters in total, followed by a slash (/).